Review of the Leesa Mattress

 This is a hard category to score because advertised retail prices and actual prices after discounts vary widely.
 Also quality differs too and for this reason I just give the average retail price for the range and rank for price of mattresses I have reviewed.
 Leesa isn’t the cheapest or the most expensive for this type of online bed in a box mattress.
 Well priced for what you get.

 This must be viewed as highly subjective.
 We all prefer a different feel from a mattress, have our individual sleeping habits, our personal aches and pains which we want to ease pressure on.
 As long as you maintain a healthy spinal alignment there is no good or bad in a mattress if you find the right one for your body.
 That is to say depending on your height, shape and weight the same mattress will feel different to each individual.
 Personally I am 13 stone, 82kg or 182lbs.
 For me as a back and side sleeper I found the Leesa mattress very comfortable in any position.
-The only reason I switched from Leesa to Casper was because Casper is slightly softer which I find more comfortable.
-The softer ones such as Simba and Emma Hybrid are just too soft to give enough support to hold my hips up when on my back.
-However I would add that I found Leesa the best all round mattress I have tried so far (as I write this) and I am not saying Casper is better, just that they suit me personally more.
+However I would add that I have found Leesa the best all round mattress I have tried so far (as I write this).
 So was my Leesa comfortable?
 One of the more comfortable mattresses I have tried?
 Yes it was.
 Also note that while softer mattresses don’t have enough support for my lower back the closest I have come to a soft mattress with decent support is the Nectar.
+Casper is also pretty good in this regard.

 There is no zoning on the Leesa.
 However it has decent all round attributes so I didn’t miss having more give in any particular area.